 The GCR reports all work completed by the activity.
-The work reported must correspond to the project described in the Performance Statement and be reported in the same quantitative terms as those used in the applicable agreement or contract (if the Performance Statement describes a project without using linear feet, report the item as a linear foot metric).
+The work reported must correspond to the project described in the Performance Statement and be reported in the same quantitative terms as those used in

 Beneficiary Detail Report

 Complete Beneficiary Detail Reports for all activities in the Performance Statement (excluding engineering, administration, and acquisition if incidental to the project).
 The total number of persons benefiting, and the number of households benefiting if applicable, must equal the total activity beneficiaries or households listed in the Performance Statement.